DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management.md

 # Customer and Client Management

--   Client admissions, departures and transfers are managed in the client service entry details.
+-   Client admissions, departures, and transfers are managed using the client service entry details.
 -   Clients can have multiple contacts including address, contact details and relationship type(s).
 -   The financial setup includes customer bank account, the preferred method of payment, billing, accommodation payment and funding.
 -   Customer organisations such as NDIS Plan Manager or DVA (Department of Veteran’s Affairs) are set up for third-party billing.